 (Note: Apple’s documentation says, “The iOS device syncs automatically whenever it’s plugged in to power and iTunes is open on the computer.”
 I have NEVER seen this happen.
 I’ve always had to start WiFi Sync manually.)

-To start WiFi Sync from your device, first make sure your computer isn’t asleep, and then on your device go to Settings->General->iTunes Wi-Fi Sync.
+If you have version 12 (or earlier) of iOS, to start WiFi Sync from your device, first make sure your computer isn’t asleep, and then on your device go to Settings->General->iTunes Wi-Fi Sync.
 You should see something like this:

 Click on “Sync Now” to… well, you know.